 The services provided by the caregiver generally includes bill payments, talking to doctors, grooming needs, visitation, hospital advocacy, etc., that the nursing home or assisted living facility does not generally provide.
 The caregiver is essentially getting paid to help the elder receive better care than he or she would receive without an advocate in such a facility.

 The payment amount is calculated by the elder’s life expectancy, the amount of work expected and the hourly rate.
 A typical example of this calculation is as follows:

 Mom is 85 years old and in the nursing home.
 She has $50,000 in her bank accounts.
 We want to create eligibility for Medicaid and she has a caregiver who is able and willing to assist her.
 Mom's life expectancy according to the Florida Department of Children and Families is 6.62 years.
-If the caregiver expects to work ten (10) hours per week advocating for Mom, which we would deem reasonable under the circumstances, we could pay the caregiver $35/hour (or less).
+If the caregiver is able to work ten (10) hours per week advocating for Mom, which we would deem reasonable under the circumstances, we could pay the caregiver $35/hour (or less).
 With this calculation, we would be able to pay a caregiver around $120,484 for his or her expected services (10 hours/week x 52 weeks/year x $35/hour x 6.62 years = $120,484.00).
-Since Mom only has $50,000 in assets, we could legally pay the caregiver her a $50,000 lump sum to create Medicaid eligiblity and reduce her assets to less than $2,000.
+Since Mom only has $50,000 in assets, we could legally pay the caregiver a $50,000 lump sum to create Medicaid eligiblity and reduce her assets to less than $2,000.
 In this example, this is all done with assistance and guidance from a good elder law attorney.

 There are a few items to note in this example: